 Why do features built by separate squads conflict at integration?

-Multi-squad engineering is standard at growing B2B SaaS companies.
-One team owns the billing subsystem, another owns core platform features, a third owns integrations.
-This organizational structure makes sense: it distributes ownership, enables parallel development, and lets teams specialize in their domain.
-But it creates an unexpected problem: squads ship features that don't actually work together.
+Multi-squad engineering is standard at growing B2B SaaS companies, and for good reason.
+One team owns billing, another owns core platform features, a third owns integrations.
+Distributed ownership, parallel development, domain specialization.
+Makes sense on paper and in the org chart.
+But here's what nobody plans for (and what I've watched happen at company after company): squads ship features that don't actually work together.

+Picture this, because I guarantee you'll recognize it.
 Squad A finishes a new billing model with a redesigned invoice schema.
-Squad B completes a pricing page that references the old invoice structure.
-The two pieces of code are perfect individually but incompatible at merge.
-Months of work collide in a three-day integration sprint that nobody saw coming.
+They're proud of it; the code is clean.
+Squad B, three floors down or three time zones away, completes a pricing page referencing the old invoice structure.
+Both pieces of code?
+Perfect individually.
+Completely incompatible at merge.
+Months of work collide in a three-day integration sprint that nobody saw coming, and suddenly your release is delayed by three weeks while everyone points fingers.

-The root cause is not bad engineering.
-The root cause is siloed specifications.
-Each squad writes their own product requirements document in isolation, unaware of what adjacent teams are building.
-No one surfaces that Squad A's data model change will break Squad B's API assumptions until code review, at which point the fix is expensive and disruptive.
+Bad engineering isn't the root cause here.
+I want to be really clear about that, because the engineers always get blamed first.
+Siloed specifications are the real problem.
+Each squad writes their own product requirements document in isolation, completely unaware of what adjacent teams are building.
+Nobody surfaces that Squad A's data model change will break Squad B's API assumptions until code review or (worse) the CI pipeline.
+By then?
+Expensive, disruptive, and demoralizing.

-The cost compounds.
+And the cost compounds in ways that aren't immediately visible.
 A three-day integration crisis derails the sprint.
-A hotfix ships with less testing than planned.
-Technical debt accumulates as squads make local optimization choices that conflict with adjacent teams' constraints.
+A hotfix ships with less testing than anyone is comfortable with.
+Technical debt piles up as squads make locally rational optimization choices that conflict with adjacent teams' constraints.
 Eventually, the platform becomes harder to extend because every new feature must navigate a minefield of undocumented dependencies and implicit assumptions.
+I've seen a company reach the point where adding a simple field to the user profile required changes from four different squads.
+That's not architecture; that's archaeology.

 How do SaaS companies currently manage cross-squad requirements?